 Then we'll have three weeks of 'Advanced' class, dealing with topics like DNA, reading older writing, and finding more obscure resources.
 You can enrol for the whole 9 weeks, or for the first 6 or for the Advanced 3.

-We'll be giving out the dates and the fees very shortly - Watch our 'News' space for details.
+We'll be giving out the details and the fees very shortly - Watch our 'News' space and Facebook for details.

 Getting back to your roots